mirzahilmi/mirzahilmi/README.md

 ## 🧐 About Me

-🏫 &nbsp; College freshman majoring in Information Technology, at the Faculty of Computer Science, Brawijaya University.<br>
+🏫 &nbsp; Sophomore majoring in Information Technology, at the Faculty of Computer Science, Brawijaya University.<br>
 🔭 &nbsp; I am currently learning about Go, PHP, and Java Programming Languages<br>
 ✨ &nbsp; Most of my projects are available on [Github](https://github.com/MirzaHilmi?tab=repositories)<br>
 🏄‍♂️ &nbsp; When I am free, I enjoy swimming, adventure and exploring culinary delights!<br>